zmarg1/CSCoursePlanner/README.md

 # planUMBC

-Use this website to help make a readme file https://www.makeareadme.com/
+planUMBC is a webapp to help students map out a multiyear undergraduate plan.

 ## Overview

-planUMBC is a web application designed to [brief description of what the program does].
+This webapp was developed as main project for CMSC 447 during the Fall 2023 semester.
+It was designed with the intent to help students quickly and intuitively design a class plan for UMBC before registering for classes.

+The app will takes into account UMBC course data, course prerequisites, and past course frequencies.

 It is hosted at [https://planumbc.vercel.app](https://planumbc.vercel.app).

 ## Installation